fossabot/backend/README.md

 npm test
 ```

-This will run `npm run test:clean` before running the tests which will remove the test database, run the migrations as well as the seeds.
+You can run `npm run test:clean` which will remove the test database, run the migrations as well as the seeds.

 ### Linting
 Please make sure you run all your code through the linter before creating a pull request as all pull requests are automatically checked by the CI process and will cause delays if not linted properly.